-On field goal plays, once the snap is made, the ball is considered to be in play no matter what.
-That makes it possible for the defense to somehow recuperate the ball and score a touchdown.
-For that, a field goal kick must either be blocked by the defense or fall to the ground before the goal post.
-If either thing happens and the ball ends up with the defense, they can run the field and score a touchdown.
+A blocked field goal return is a regular touchdown, and it is worth six points, plus the chance for an extra point or two-point conversion.
+On field goal attempts, once the snap is made, the ball is considered to be in play.
+That makes it possible for the defense to block the kick, recover the ball, and score a touchdown.
+For that to happen, a field goal kick must either be blocked by the defense or caught by a defending player if the kick is short.
+If either scenario occurs and the ball ends up in the hands of the defense, they can attempt to run the field and score a touchdown.